Sector-Trading-and-Optimization/pairs-trading-and-cointegration-strategy/README.md

 # Pairs Trading and Cointegration Strategy

-A Python implementation of statistical arbitrage using pairs trading based on cointegration analysis.
+An implementation of statistical arbitrage using pairs trading based on cointegration analysis.
 This project demonstrates how to identify cointegrated stock pairs, generate trading signals using z-score analysis, and backtest the strategy performance.

 ## Developer